Posted on : November 12, 2019 by Clinic One on Rabies FAQ

-Rabies is almost always fatal if one is not Vaccinated in time after getting in contact with the virus.
+Rabies is almost always fatal – if one is not Vaccinated in time after getting in contact with the virus.

 In Nepal, where most of the dogs are stray and not vaccinated, the chances of getting bit by a rabid animal are high.

 So, if any part of our body has come in contact with the saliva, beside the wound, it must be cleaned as well.

-It is mainly recommended to those people who have a high risk of exposure to the disease like Veterinarians, doctors, laboratory personnel and travelers traveling to remote areas with a high risk of rabies or where there is a limited supply of vaccines and medical treatments if anything were to occur.
-Vaccines are effective in humans and other animals too.
+It is mainly recommended to those people who have a high risk of exposure to the disease like Veterinarians, doctors, laboratory personnel, and travelers traveling to remote areas with a high risk of rabies or where there is a limited supply of vaccines and medical treatments if anything were to occur.

 The most effective way to prevent the spread of rabies to humans is to vaccinate dogs.

-Post- Exposure Treatment:
+Post- Rabies Exposure Treatment

-As the virus spreads to the central nervous system, a progressive and fatal inflammation of the brain and spinal cord develops.
+As the virus spreads to the central nervous system, progressive and fatal inflammation of the brain and spinal cord develops.

 A cardio-respiratory arrest occurs in a few days which may lead to death.

 Paralyzed muscles at the site of infection, coma starts to develop gradually and death occurs eventually.

-How is it transmitted?
+How is Rabies transmitted?

 Rabies is transmitted through direct contact of a wound with the saliva of a rabid animal, due to a bite or a scratch.

-Side effects of Rabies Vaccination:
+Side effects of Rabies Vaccination